jeremyrode/PicoSteamControl/README.md

     res = requests.post(secrets.url, data = logmessage)
 ```

 Remarkably simple and effective, this server could easily serve many Pico W boards.
 See main.py for the full code with WiFi reconnection, and error handling.
-[The secrets.url uses a config file to not checkin WiFi passwords or local IPs to a public Git.]( https://www.coderdojotc.org/micropython/wireless/02-connecting-to-wifi/ "MicroPython WiFi Info")
+[The secrets.url uses a config file to not check in WiFi passwords or local IPs to a public Git.]( https://www.coderdojotc.org/micropython/wireless/02-connecting-to-wifi/ "MicroPython WiFi Info")

 The logWifi() function in main.py takes the log request and sends it to a http server (SteamLogger.js) running in Node.js that timestamps it and writes it to a file.